Orlando First-Time Visitor Tips

 - Orlando has music-lovers covered.
 Top options include House of Blues at Disney Springs, Hard Rock Live® at Universal CityWalk, and the Dr. Phillips Center for the Performing Arts, Amway Center and Camping World Stadium in downtown Orlando.

-- Numerous other venues host live music, such as Blake Shelton’s Ole Red at ICON Park, B.B.
-King’s Blues Club at Pointe Orlando, and Mango’s Tropical Cafe on International Drive.
+- Numerous other venues host live music, such as Blake Shelton’s Ole Red at ICON Park and Mango’s Tropical Cafe on International Drive.

 - Adults who want a good laugh can opt for one of the city’s comedy clubs, including downtown’s SAK Comedy Lab and the Improv Comedy Club at Pointe Orlando.